mmende/editableSelect/README.md

 editableSelect
 ==============

-A jquery plugin that transforms a select into a editable select<br>
+A jquery plugin that transforms a select into an editable select<br>
 The usage is explained in usage.html